Snow patch

 There is high soil moisture around the snow patch that supports growing of specific vegetation.
 Snow patch vegetation is very distinctive.
 It is usually dominated by species that tolerate a shortened growing season and is predominantly herbaceous.
-With increasing duration of snow persistence, non – vascular plants predominated over vascular plants for example Salicetum herbaceae, Salix herbacea etc.
+With increasing duration of snow persistence, non–vascular plants predominate over vascular plants for example Salicetum herbaceae, Salix herbacea etc.

 At times water can be seen flowing downslope from the margin of snowpatches.
 The origin of this water may be from the melting of the snowpatch itself, from groundwater reaching the surface in slopes next to the snowpatch or from groundwater being forced to surface by obstructing permafrost.
 In areas with permafrost the active layer may be lacking under snowpatches, with the permafrost extending all the way to the firn at the base of the snowpatch.